prathisahrudh/stepperDemonstration/README.md

 ## Description
-Demonstation of Stepper along with Bootstrap in ReactJS Live Link [Click Here](https://stepperdemo.netlify.app/)
+Demonstation of Stepper along with Bootstrap in ReactJS, Live Link [Click Here](https://stepperdemo.netlify.app/)

 ### Clone the repo and run the following command to get the Live Demo